eoincUCD/GCalendar/README.md

 # GCalendar
-Create a Sankey Diagram from Google Calendar

-A quick project to refresh my coding skills
+Create a Sankey Diagram from Google Calendar: A quick project to refresh my coding skills

 GCalendar.py - Converts .ics into csv data frame